 Cincinnati Choral Academy

-A collaborative program brought to you by: The Cincinnati Youth Choir, Cincinnati May Festival , and Vocal Arts Ensemble (VAE).
-With generous support provided by: Ohio Arts Council, The Corbett May Festival Fund, The Andrew Jergens Foundation, The Ladislas and Vilma Segoe Family Foundation, The Nellie Leaman Taft Foundation, & The Louise Dieterle Nippert Musical Arts Fund.
+A collaborative program brought to you by: The Cincinnati Youth Choir, Cincinnati May Festival, and Vocal Arts Ensemble (VAE).
+With generous support provided by: Ohio Arts Council, The Corbett May Festival Fund, the Wohlgemuth Herschede Foundation, the Louise Taft Semple Foundation, and The Louise Dieterle Nippert Musical Arts Fund.

 The Cincinnati Choral Academy is a free after-school program offering a comprehensive music literacy and choral education to third-grade students twice per week during two-hour sessions.
 Currently CCA has three participating CPS Schools: Carson Elementary, Pleasant Hill, & Roberts Paideia Academies.
 Participants who would benefit most from the Choral Academy are recommended by school staff members.
 Recommended students are not required to have prior musical experience, but a commitment to attending all weekly rehearsals and performances is essential.

 The Cincinnati Choral Academy’s mission is to enrich and educate the community by building outstanding young leaders in a safe environment, while providing musical excellence to all youth regardless of their background.